SUMIT5321/hello-world/README.md

 Test project to use GIT

 Hello,
 My First git project.
-Hope tp grasp it ad implement it in my project.
+Hope to grasp it and implement it in my project.